abhijain2003/LearnEasy/README.md

 # LearnEasy

-Hello World we introduced the new way of learning.
-Educate your child in a fun way by playing games. we come up with many games for your child learning make easy.
+Hello, World we introduced a new way of learning.
+Educate your child in a fun way by playing games. we come up with many games for your child's learning to make easy.

 ## 💡Inspiration